anitab-org/stem-diverse-tv-cms/README.md

 To get the frontend running locally:

 - Run `yarn` or `npm i` to install all required dependencies

 - Setup the env file in the root directory of the project & copy the template from the sample env file

   - If you are running it locally & want your credentials to be stored in your project that you made on firebase you need to set REACT_APP_ENVIRONMENT_CONFIG=local

-  - If you are running it & want your credentials to be stored on the hosted version of this project i.e, ` https://stem-diverse-tv.herokuapp.com/ ` ,you need to set REACT_APP_ENVIRONMENT_CONFIG=prod
+  - If you are running it & want your credentials to be stored on the hosted version of this project i.e, `https://stem-diverse-tv.herokuapp.com/` ,you need to set REACT_APP_ENVIRONMENT_CONFIG=prod

 - Run `yarn start` or `npm run start` to start the local server

 ## Contributing

+### Lint & Format

+This repository using [Eslint](https://eslint.org/docs/user-guide/getting-started) and [Prettier](https://prettier.io/docs/en/index.html) for linting code and formatting source code.

+#### To Run ESlint

+You may use `npm` or `yarn` for this -

+`npm run lint` : Lint check.

+`npm run lint:fix` : Lint check and also fixes errors.

+#### To Format Files:

+`npm run format:check` : Check if code already formatted.

+`npm run format` : Format code.

 **This project is under active development**